DenisYaroshevskiy/emulating-2048/README.md

 # emulating-2048
-Recration of 2048 game in C++, in console
+Recreation of 2048 game in C++, in console

 Original game: http://gabrielecirulli.github.io/2048/